powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/Chatroom/DefineChatroomDocumentModel.md

 The steps below show you how to do this:

-1. In the Connect application, click on the `Chatroom` document model you've created in the previous step, to open the document model editor.
+1. In the Connect application, click on the `ChatRoom` document model you've created in the previous step, to open the document model editor.
 2. You'll be welcomed with a form to fill, this is metadata about the document model, fill in the details in the fields.

     In the `Document Type` field, type `powerhouse/chatroom`.
 This defines the new type of document that will be created with this document model.